dskrypa/cli_command_parser/docs/_src/inputs.rst

 :errors: Error handling when reading the file in text mode.
 Ignored if the parsed path is ``-``.
 :lazy: If True, a :class:`.FileWrapper` will be stored in the Parameter using this File, otherwise the file will be read immediately upon parsing of the path argument.
+:parents: If True and ``mode`` implies writing, then create parent directories as needed.
+Ignored otherwise.

 Using another snippet from the above :gh_examples:`example <custom_inputs.py>`::